-• Refer to the NIH's Research Involving Human Subjects site.
+• Refer to the NIH's Human Subjects Research website.

 3.2 Is this a multi-site study that will use the same protocol to conduct non-exempt human subjects research at more than one domestic site?

 Select "Yes" or "No" to indicate whether this is a multi-site study that will use the same protocol to conduct non-exempt human subjects research at more than one domestic site.